d4n3sh/thedaneshproject/content/posts/2010-02-08-history-command-with-time-stamp.md

   - 889819319

 ---
 Running the &#8216; history &#8216; command only gives you line numbers.
-Sometimes it&#8217;s useful to have a time stamp attached to each command to build a clearer picture.
+Sometimes it's useful to have a time stamp attached to each command to build a clearer picture.

 Simply set the &#8221; HISTTIMEFORMAT &#8221; env variable to enable time stamps in &#8216; history &#8216;.